This article is a revised and updated version of a post originally published in June 2017.

 Issues facing carers in Northern Ireland

-Carers UK carries out an annual survey of carers (State of Caring) to build a picture of caring in the UK.
+Carers UK carries out an annual survey of carers (State of Caring) to build a picture of caring in the four nations of the UK.
 This section looks at some of the key issues raised by the survey, as well as findings from Census 2011.

 Many carers report that caring results in a negative and often lasting impact on their general physical and mental health, but as with the rest of the population, some people with existing disabilities or long-term conditions also take on caring responsibilities.
 The 2011 Census shows that, in Northern Ireland, over 9,000 carers reported being in bad or very bad health, over half (52%) of whom were providing unpaid care for 50 or more hours per week.